Rex block

 The intense heatwave persisted for four consecutive days, with temperatures remaining in the lower 30s Celsius (lower 90s Fahrenheit) through the weekend.
 Remarkably, these temperatures were 10 degrees Celsius (18 Fahrenheit) higher than those recorded in the southernmost parts of Canada.

-In contrast, Eastern Canada faced a deluge of rain from the remnants of Hurricane "Debby".
+In contrast, Eastern Canada faced a deluge of from the remnants of Hurricane "Debby".
 Montreal experienced its wettest day on record on August 9, 2024, with 158 millimeters (6.2 inches) of rain falling at Montreal Airport, surpassing the previous record of 87.6 millimeters (3.4 inches) set in 1880.
-The rainfall led to widespread flooding across Quebec, with many communities recording rainfall totals well over 100 millimeters (3.9 inches), and some nearing 200 millimeters (7.9 inches) by the time the storm subsided early on August 10.
+The rainfall led to widespread flooding across Quebec, with many communities recording rainfall totals well over 100 millimeters (3.9 inches), and some nearing 200 millimeters (7.9 inches) by the time the subsided early on August 10.

 The unusual weather was driven by a Rex block, a rare atmospheric phenomenon where a high-pressure system becomes trapped north of a low-pressure system, causing stagnation in weather patterns.
 This led to extreme conditions being locked in place for several days, resulting in historic heat in the North and the unusual track of remnants of Hurricane "Debby", which brought heavy rainfall to interior sections of Eastern Canada.